csdavids519/OneHotel/README.md

 ## Features

-- Users are greeted with a welcome page that provides a quic link to the search rooms page.
+- Users are greeted with a welcome page that provides a quick link to the search rooms page.
 - The home page also provides links to all site pages and displays the current logged in user status.

 ### User Login